JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 Python Generator
 ---
 A python generator was created for a couple of reasons.
 * We don't want to load thousands of images all at once into the computer's RAM.
-Instead the images are loaded in small batches from a SSD (I found a SSD has about a 50% speed increase compared to a HD).
+Instead, the images are loaded in small batches from a SSD (I found a SSD has about a 50% speed increase compared to a HD).
-* We can image process these small batches of images when it's needed by the model The generator was created in the cell block `Create Generator` and the generator is implemented in the cell block `Train, Validate, and Save Model`.
+* We can image process these small batches of images on an as-needed basis The generator was created in the cell block `Create Generator` and the generator is implemented in the cell block `Train, Validate, and Save Model`.
 In addition, a generator for the validation images was used as well.
 ```python
  model.fit_generator(generator=train_generator ... validation_data=validation_generator)
 ```
 During training, the model is trained on one small batch of images at a time.
 Here's the distribution of steering angles of five randomly chosen batches.
 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/batch-distribution.png)
-Unlike the original, unprocessed distribution of steering angles as shown earlier, the distributuion of each batch better resembles a normal Gaussian distribution.
+Unlike the original, unprocessed distribution of steering angles as shown earlier in **Data Collection**, the distributuion of each batch resembles a normal Gaussian distribution.
 This is important as this enables the car to be robust in accepting multiple images with differnt corresponding steering angles.
-In other words, we want the car to drive straight in the middle of the road -- most of the time -- but we also want the car to know what to do during sharp turns, gradual turns, center-of-the-lane offsets, etc.
+In other words, we want the car to drive straight in the middle of the road -- most of the time -- but we also want the car to know what to do during sharp turns, gradual turns, center-of-the-lane deviations, etc.

 ## Build a Deep Nerual Network
-My model is constructed in the cell **Construct Model** within `ai-model-notebook`.
+My model is constructed in the cell block `Construct Model`.
 The model follows the following structure:

 Layer | Description